Dog and Horse | Animal Physiotherapy

 For the greatest possible success of the therapy, it is beneficial for dogs and horses to be completely relaxed during treatments.
 This is best achieved in a calm environment with few external stimuli.

-My dog practice is idyllically located at the Panorama Hotel Aschberg, in the heart of the Hüttener Berge nature park.
+My practice for dogs is idyllically located at the Panorama Hotel Aschberg, in the heart of the Hüttener Berge Nature Park.
 The natural surroundings offer optimal conditions for stress-free and effective therapy.

 For very sensitive animals, treatment in their own familiar environment may be more beneficial, as external stimuli are usually known there and do not cause tension.